avalanche-foundation/ACPs/ACPs/83-dynamic-multidimensional-fees/README.md

 - $r^{min}_i$ is the minimal fee rate along fee dimension $i$
 - $Denom_i$ is a normalization constant for the fee dimension $i$

 The update formula guarantees that fee rates increase if incoming blocks are complex (large $B_i$) and if blocks are emitted rapidly (small $\Delta T$).
-Simmetrically fee rates decrease to the minimum if incoming blocks are less complex and if blocks are produced less frequently.
+Symmetrically, fee rates decrease to the minimum if incoming blocks are less complex and if blocks are produced less frequently.
 The update formula has a few paramenters to be tuned, independently, for each fee dimension.
 We defer discussion about tuning to the [implementation section](#tuning-the-update-formula).

 ## Block verification rules